 Health Insurance in Kazakhstan

-Kazakhstan is moving towards a single-payer, universal health care system that will be partially funded through the government’s budget and partially by employers and employees.
+Kazakhstan has moved towards a single-payer, universal health care system that is partially funded through the government’s budget and partially by employers and employees.

 Some common employee benefits in Kazakhstan are: